sbecker/machine-learning/notes/a-few-useful-things.md

 Combat the problem by controlling the fraction of falsely accepted non-null hypotheses, known as the "false discovery rate".

 ## 6. Intuition fails in high dimensions

+After overfitting, the biggest problem in machine learning is the *curse of dimensionality*. [wikipedia](https://en.wikipedia.org/wiki/Curse_of_dimensionality)

+Refers to various phenomena that arise when analyzing and organizing data in high-dimensional spaces (often with hundreds or thousands of dimensions) that do not occur in low-dimensional settings such as the three-dimensional physical space of everyday experience.

+Translation: certain learning algorithms may perform poorly in high-dimensional data [link: quora](https://www.quora.com/What-is-the-curse-of-dimensionality)

+Generalizing correctly becomes exponentially harder as the dimensionality (number of features) of the examples grows, because a fixed-size training set covers a dwindling fraction of the input space

+More features = more combinations = smaller % of training data compared to possibilities

+The similarity-based reasoning that machine learning algorithms depend on (explicitly or implicitly) breaks down in high dimensions

+In high dimensions all examples look alike

+Our intuitions, which come from a three-dimensional world, often do not apply in high-dimensional ones.

+In high dimensions, most of the mass of a multivariate Gaussian distribution is not near the mean, but in an increasingly distant “shell” around it; most of the volume of a high-dimensional orange is in the skin, not the pulp.

+Building a classifier in two or three dimensions is easy = can see whats going on by visual inspection.

+In higher dimensions it's hard to understand whats happening - can't easily visualize it.

+### Blessing of Non-uniformity

+This effect partly counteracts the curse of dimensionality.

+In most applications examples are not spread uniformly throughout the instance space, but are concentrated on or near a lower-dimensional manifold.

+1. Learners can implicitly take advantage of this lower effective dimension
+2. Algorithms for explicitly reducing the dimensionality can be used